sgoldenlab/simba/docs/third_party_annot.md

 SimBA has an [in-built behavior interface](https://github.com/sgoldenlab/simba/blob/master/docs/labelling_aggression_tutorial.md) that allow users to append experimenter-made labels to the [features extracted](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-5-extract-features) from the pose-estimation data.
 Accurate human labelling of images can be the most time-consuming part of creating reliable supervised machine learning models.
 Sometimes the experimenter already have accurate labels for the videos a set of videos, but the labels have been generated in a third-party annotation tool such as [BORIS]( https://www.boris.unito.it/), [Jwatcher](https://www.jwatcher.ucla.edu/), [Solomon coder](https://solomon.andraspeter.com/), or [MARS/BENTO](https://github.com/neuroethology/bentoMAT).
 SimBA allows the user to append labels stored in these formats, saving you from having to repeat the annotation process.

+For more detailed information on how to export [BORIS]( https://www.boris.unito.it/) annotations in a format compatible with SimBA - check out [THIS SHORT TUTORIAL](https://github.com/sgoldenlab/simba/blob/master/docs/append_boris.md).

 ## How to import annotations into SimBA project

 1. Once you have created a project, click on `File` --> `Load project` to load your project.
 For more information on creating a project, click [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#part-1-create-a-new-project-1).